Last Updated on April 3, 2021 by Bruce

 3. Don’t Totally Rely on Your Cell Phone in Foreign or Remote Areas

-This is one of the survival tips when traveling that may surprise most people.
-Certainly take your cell phone with you but act as if it won’t work.
+This is one of the survival tips when travelling that may surprise most people.
+Certainly, take your cell phone with you but act as if it won’t work.
 Phone coverage may be restricted, there may be fewer transmission towers, you can drop your phone, causing it to malfunction, and your battery may drain faster than you anticipated.

 4. Don’t Flaunt Your Valuables